kevinboone/vlc-server/README.md

 - There is an API library that can be used by clients.
 This exercises the server's REST API
 - There is a basic command-line client
+- There is a basic ncurses-based console client.
+It is limited to selecting music by album
 - Although there is no specific support for Internet radio streams, such streams can be integrated into the media database and played (see the scripts and documentation in the `radio_support/` directory)